 A Pass grade means that the student has satisfactorily completed the course and would have received a C or better had grades been assigned.

 A No Pass grade means that the student has not satisfactorily completed the course.
 Some courses are offered only on a Pass/No Pass basis.

-In other courses students must initiate a change with the Registration and Records office by the end of the sixth week of the course.
+Students can initiate a change with the Registration and Records office by the Friday before finals week to change their grading option in a course from a A-F grade to a pass/no pass.

 A list of courses which may not be taken on a Pass/No Pass basis will be maintained by the Curriculum Office.
-(See ISP280A Department Grading Methods)
+(See ISP280A Grading)

 Incomplete

 An instructor may choose to give an incomplete when a student’s work has been satisfactory but the student has a small but essential amount of work to make up, e.g., one exam, a paper, or other assignment.

+An incomplete should include the grade a student will would receive if the needed work is not completed by the expiration date.
+For example, if a student has a C at the time the incomplete grade is issued, the grade that would be issued is an I/C. At the expiration date, if the needed work is not completed, the I/C would automatically change to a grade of C.

 An incomplete can only be initiated with instructor approval and in consultation with the student.

-The instructor will determine the timeline within which the student must complete the outstanding work, with a maximum of one calendar year.
+The instructor will determine the timeline within which the student must complete the outstanding work, with a maximum of one calendar year

+A student with an I/? grade that has not reached the expiration deadline can request that the grade be converted to a final grade (i.e. the student can request an I/C convert to a C).

 NOTE: Also refer to ISP391 Credit for Variable Credit Classes

 Audit

-An audit carries no credit and does not count toward full-time student status.
+An audit (X) carries no credit and does not count toward full-time student status.

-Registration and tuition & fees, for auditing students are the same as for credit students.
+Registration and tuition & fees, for auditing students are the same as for credit students (with the exception of students who use the Senior Tuition Waiver program)..

-Students may change from credit to audit or from audit to credit by submitting a Notification of Change for Grade Option form to the Registration and Records office before the end of the sixth week.
+Students may change from credit to audit or from audit to credit by contacting theRegistration and Records office by the Friday before finals week.

 Consent of instructor is required on subsequent registration for audit of same course.